patience4711/SONOFF-SENSOR/README.md

 - 4 different ways to communicate with the device<br>
 - a log of the events like 'time, switched-on, by who'<br>

-i made this software some years ago, but recently i completely overhauled it.
+I created this software some years ago, but recently i completely overhauled it.
 Its more mobile friendly now and the userinterface has a lot of improvements.

 june 16 2025: There is a new version v11 available.